 Police said Coppet got out of Daley's Toyota with the pellet pistol in his hand when a man who pulled up next to them in a Buick got out and shot at the three players with an actual pistol.
 Police said another man in the Buick fired a shotgun at them.

 Police said one gunman fled in the Buick and another left in the Toyota after the shots were fired.
 They did not say if or when Daley and Tennyson got out of the Toyota.

-Daley is a freshman from Warner Robins, Georgia.
-Coppet is a redshirt freshman from Fort Lauderdale, Florida.
-Both are defensive backs.
+Daley is an 18-year-old freshman from Warner Robins, Georgia.
+Coppet is an 18-year-old redshirt freshman from Fort Lauderdale, Florida.

-Tennyson, a sophomore receiver from Richmond, Virginia, played eight games last season.
+Tennyson, a 19-year-old sophomore from Richmond, Virginia, played eight games last season.
 He didn't catch a pass but had four carries for 28 yards.

 More AP college football: http://collegefootball.ap.org and https://twitter.com/AP-Top25